September 4, 2024 – Madison Square Garden, New York, NY, USA

 Show Notes:

 Release and Garden get the crowd going early, loud and energetic.
-Come Back is started and then stopped by Ed to talk about how they appreciate being there, and the first responders in the city.
+Come Back is started and then stopped by Ed to talk about how they appreciate being there, and to thank the first responders in the city.
 The seats are tossed aside during Present Tense, kicking the show into high gear a little earlier than the few previous.
-Porch is always a surprise this early which shocked and excited the crowd.
-It sounded tight and intense.
-Ed sees a fan altercation going on in the crowd and takes a minute to address it and remove the offenders, and kicks back into the song.
+Afterwards, Ed references the 2003 Garden show, exclaiming “…feel the floor movin’!”
+Porch is always a surprise this early, sounding tight and intense.
+Ed sees a fan altercation going on in the crowd and takes a minute to address it and remove the offenders, then kicks back into the song.
 The first Gigaton song of the night is Who Ever Said, which surges with momentum, Ed sounding great.
 Following that, he talks about women’s basketball legend Sue Bird, who had just retired, and mentions that Venus and Serena Williams are in attendance.
 The Daughter tag is by the British indie rock duo Wet Leg.
 Ed and Mike lean on each other during Better Man.
-Ed does a couple of lines from Tiny Dancer before Chloe Dancer, changing the line to “…hold me closer Chloe dancer…” This is the first Chloe/Crown pairing since the May 1, 2016 Garden show.
+Ed does a couple of lines from “Tiny Dancer” before Chloe Dancer, changing the line to “…hold me closer Chloe dancer…” This is the first Chloe/Crown pairing since the May 1, 2016 Garden show.
 Afterwards, Ed says “…that one was for Andy, this one is for Stiv,” and they tear into Sonic Reducer.
 He again shouts out the first responders who are in attendance and says that as “traumatic” and “despicable” as 9/11 was, 9/12 was awesome because everyone came together and worked together.
 After the break, Small Town is played to the back.
-The crowd absolutely kills Why Go and Do the Evolution, leading Ed (donning the shiny black jacket we saw earlier in the year) to reference the stage-shaking 2003 show.
+The crowd absolutely kills Why Go and Do the Evolution, leading Ed (donning the shiny black jacket we saw earlier in the year) to again reference the stage-shaking 2003 show.
 He thanks the first responders one last time “for showing us what courage looks like.”
 Chad Smith is watching side stage and comes out during RITFW to pound on Josh’s drums.
 Mike closes out the night with the Star-Spangled Banner, ending a momentous weekend in New York City.

 September 10, 2022 – Apollo Theater, New York, NY, USA